tonywok/tonywok.github.io/_posts/2020-06-09-consolidating-static-lists.md

 end
 ```

-In this example, it’s becoming clear that we have some static configuration that goes along with our tasks.
+While there's nothing inherently wrong with this, you may begin to run into trouble as you remove, modify and add new kinds of tasks to the system.
-As written, when we introduce new _kinds_ of tasks, it can become challenging to know all of the lists that we need to update -- especially when the lists live all over the place.
+In other words, it can quickly become challenging to know all of the lists that need updated -- especially when the lists aren't centrally located.
+This problem worsens as tasks gain more and more meta data.

+## A Portable, Accessible, Unified List

-An alternate way to approach this is to unify the lists and make a new concept.
+An alternate way to approach this is to unify the lists and introduce a new concept.

 ```ruby
 module Tasks